Common mortgage misconceptions

 Whether or not you’ll be able to get a mortgage and the rate you pay will depend upon the severity of your credit issues, as well as how recent they were.
 But just because you have bad credit issues, doesn’t mean you can’t get a mortgage.

-When speaking with a specialist advisor, they will be able to explore all mortgage products available on the market, to ensure you secure the best deal with a lender who will actually say yes.
+When speaking with a specialist advisor, they will be able to explore all mortgage products on the available market, to ensure you secure the best deal with a lender who will actually say yes.

 Your credit score will thank you too as you won’t be getting credit searched with every lender you apply to, instead you get placed with the right lender, first time.